John Jervis 1st Earl of St. Vincent

 Promoted commander on 15 May 1759, Jervis removed into the temporary command of the sloop Porcupine 16, and he gave passage to General James Wolfe whilst leading the transports past Quebec and was the recipient of Wolfe’s last message to his betrothed.
 This he delivered upon returning home with despatches in the sloop Scorpion 10, which vessel he had joined on the 25 September, having originally being appointed to her in May.
 He then sailed for North America once more in January 1760 with despatches for Major-General Jeffrey Amherst in command of the Albany 10, the Scorpion having sprung a leak and returned to Plymouth.
 He was back in home waters by May and joined Rear-Admiral George Brydges Rodney’s squadron in the Channel, being posted to the Gosport 44 on 13 October 1760.

 After nearly six years of unemployment, he recommissioned the Alarm 32 in February 1769, going out to the Mediterranean in May.
 On 9 September 1769 two Turkish slaves escaped into his boat at Genoa and their forced removal by the local guards caused Jervis to embark on a furious diplomatic attack which eventually saw the slaves delivered up and the guards imprisoned.
-In March 1770 his command, having recently sailed from Cadiz, went aground in a storm in the Marseilles Roads, and to a large degree she was rescued by the skill of a French lieutenant, the Sieur Pleville de Pelley, who then helped make the Alarm sea-worthy after her masts had been cut away.
+In March 1770 his command, having recently sailed from Cadiz, went aground in a storm in the Marseilles Roads, and to a large degree she was rescued by the skill of a French lieutenant, the Sieur Pléville de Pelley, who forced his way through the surf to carry a line aboard the Alarm and then helped make her sea-worthy after her masts had been cut away.
 Whilst cruising in the Mediterranean from August 1771 until May 1772 Jervis carried the convalescent Duke of Gloucester aboard, and after returning to Portsmouth in June of the latter year the Alarm was eventually paid off in October.